 I hope you enjoy this tutorial and I would love to see any project your make with it.
 I created a pdf that is just 2 pages but has all of the information needed to make either the pillow or table topper.
 There are full-color diagrams included.

-You might get a kick out of this photo, I laid the Brick Road table topper on top of the pillow and it gives you an idea of how this would look if I had made it into a pillow.
+You might get a kick out of this photo, I laid the Brick Road table topper on top of the pillow and it gives you an idea of how this would look if I had made it into a pillow like the light blue Brick Road pillow.